 5. British citizenship

-So, the fiance / fiancee visa is essentially an additional step, added on at the beginning of the spouse visa route.
+So, the fiancé / fiancée visa is essentially an additional step, added on at the beginning of the spouse visa route.
 For that reason, it is a more costly route.
-If you are able to marry outside the UK, and apply straight for the spouse visa, this would be a cheaper option.
+If you are able to marry outside the UK, and apply straight away for the spouse visa, this would be a cheaper option in terms of visa fees.
+Although you should of course consider the overall costs of conducting a wedding abroad (i.e. flights, hotels, etc.) and you may find a fiancé / fiancée visa is still cost effective.

-You can find a more detailed explanation of the differences and considerations when choosing between the spouse, fiancé, unmarried partner, and marriage-visit visas, here: UK partner visa routes - What's the difference between them?
-And also, here: What's the difference between a fiance / fiancee visa and a spouse visa?
+You can find a more detailed explanation of the differences and considerations when choosing between the spouse, fiancé, unmarried partner, and marriage-visit visas, here: UK Family visas - What's the difference between them? (owlandsnake.co.uk) And also, here: UK Family visas: Spouse vs. Fiancé visas.
+What's the difference? (owlandsnake.co.uk)

-The financial requirement is the most complex part of the fiancee / fiance visa application, and also the most important.
-It can be met in various different ways, so it's difficult to summarise in a just a few bullet points.
+The financial requirement is the most complex part of the fiancée / fiancé visa application, and also the most important.
+It can be met in various different ways, so it's difficult to summarize in a just a few bullet points.
 But by way of an overview: